Skip to Content

 1. Have a plan

-• a complete menu plan (drinks for kids and adults, appetizers, main dish, 2-3 side dishes, dessert, coffee or tea)
+- a complete menu plan (drinks for kids and adults, appetizers, main dish, 2-3 side dishes, dessert, coffee or tea)

-• a space plan (details below)
+- a space plan (details below)

-• a shopping list, and schedule (details below)
+- a shopping list, and schedule (details below)

-All of these essentials go in a central spot near the kitchen phone so I can easily add or change as ideas occur to me.
-In Dinner A, I skipped this step and went straight to crisis mode.
-With Dinner B, I calmly spent 30 minutes thinking through my plan a few days in advance.
+All of these essentials go in a central spot in the kitchen so I can easily add or change as ideas occur to me.

 2. Pick tried-and-true recipes

-Entertaining is NOT the time to experiment with new recipes.
-I rely on some favorites (many of them Scramble meals).
-I almost always pick dishes that can be cooked in advance and reheated (unless we are grilling).
-Often, for appetizers and dessert, I use store-bought or carry-out options to save time and hassle.
+In addition, I almost always pick dishes that can be cooked in advance and reheated (unless we are grilling).
+And, for appetizers and dessert, when time is short I have absolutely no problem using store-bought or carry-out options to save time and hassle (Trader Joe’s is my favorite source for easy frozen appetizers and fun dessert options, all at a reasonable price).

 3. Arrange the space

-4. Write your shopping list
+4. Write out your shopping list

 As I prepare my menu plan, I jot down all the items I need not just for the recipes, but for drinks, paper goods, decorations, etc. I try to organize the list by the different stores I will need to go to, as I find this helps me to remember everything I need.